Earlier this week, fire fighters in Obion County, Tennessee

 They did, however, come out when Cranick's neighbor -- who'd already paid the fee -- called 911 because he worried that the fire might spread to his property.
 Once they arrived, members of the South Fulton department stood by and watched Cranick's home burn; they sprang into action only when the fire reached the neighbor's property.

-I was planning on writing about this, but smarter people have already done the heavy lifting:
+I was planning on writing about this, but smarter people have already done the

 I don’t get this debate at all.
 It is not even a real debate.
 The fire-protection services were government services.
 The fee in question was a government-mandated fee.
 The county lines in which the fee was applicable is a government-drawn line that is completely arbitrary.
 The policy of not putting out the fire was a government policy enforced by the mayor.
 As he said, in the words of a good bureaucrat, “Anybody that’s not in the city of South Fulton, it’s a service we offer, either they accept it or they don’t.”